mrali1561345-ops/aerobounce-privacy/README.md

 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.

 Contact Us
-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us through GitHub.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at mrali1561345@gmail.com.